KYOTO KITCHO Executive Chef

 |2015||Participated in Milan, Italy World Expo

-Gave special speech in Italy at the request of the Food and Agriculture Organization of the United Nations
+Gave a special speech in Italy at the request of the Food and Agriculture Organization of the United Nations

 |2016||Decorated as an Officier in the Ordre des Coteaux de Champagne at the 7th Investiture Ceremony